Daniel-Griffiths/cloudflare-expo-ota-updates/packages/easc/README.md

 **E**xpo **A**pp **S**erver for **C**loudflare - Deploy tool for Expo OTA updates to Cloudflare Workers.

+A drop in replacement for `eas`.

 ## Usage

-The tool requires the following environment variables:
+The tool requires the following environment variables to be set:

 - `OTA_SERVER`: The URL of your OTA server
 - `OTA_API_KEY`: Your API key for authentication